Geeksfino/finclip-agent/README.md

 AGENT_STREAM_PORT=5679
 AGENT_ENABLE_STREAMING=true
 ```

+**Note**: The `.agent.env` file is required for CXAgent to function properly.
+Without it, the agent will not be able to connect to an LLM provider.
 - Give your agent a 'brain' by creating a `brain.md` file in the project directory.
 Below is an example:

 ```markdown